jobenvil/seafile-docs/build_seafile/rpi.md

 The build process has two steps:

-- First, fetch the tags of each projects, and make a soruce tarball for each of them.
+- First, fetch the tags of each projects, and make a source tarball for each of them.
 - Then run a `build-server.py` script to build the server package from the source tarballs.

 ### <a id="wiki-fetch-tags-and-prepare-tarballs"></a> Fetch git tags and prepare source tarballs